berea-college-csc236/berea-college-csc236.github.io/index.md

       - Complete and submit [T16: Understanding Recursion](https://docs.google.com/document/d/1Bte8UbQq7NSjy4XMJoEcrs8mtUgnt7jVgMQ12Eb7cmw)
       - Complete and submit [T17: Searching](https://docs.google.com/document/d/1tYBkApVgtJaTdGhd1KCYprnOyZyP5FyKvSmw5gcCa84)
   - **Outside of class**
     - Continue [L6: Recursive Art](https://docs.google.com/document/d/1G8fM7h32cE0IALTYOj5SsBa5i9kk9VMih81LOMtuGtM).
-The second milesone is due Friday--you must have committed and pushed all the code for the basic algorithm, even if it is not quite working.
+The second milesone is due Monday--you must have committed and pushed all the code for the basic algorithm, even if it is not quite working.
     - Complete [A07: What is Hashing](https://docs.google.com/document/d/1ON_KiUoWUE_NKCpsuZMztgkK9dmJAMLXTa8DxhgI90U/edit?usp=sharing) for Friday.
 It is very short, so you can easily do this and the lab milestone.

 ## Day 28: Monday, October 31, 2022